nathanlong/rules/content/games/zheng-shangyou.md

 - **Pair:** Two cards of the same rank.
 - **Triple:** Three cards of the same rank.
 - **Full House:** Three card of the same rank plus two cards of the same rank.
 Ranked by triple.
-- **Straight:** Three or more cards of consecutive rank.
+- **Run:** Three or more cards of consecutive rank.
 No 2s or Jokers allowed.
 - **Stair:** Two or more pairs of consecutive rank.
 - **Plate:** Two or more triples of consecutive rank.